einsteinx2/docker-dcdev/README.md

 ## Overview
 This repository contains a set of 3 Dockerfiles that can be used to build a fully self-contianed and optimized Dreamcast development environment to cross-compile Dreamcast homebrew games and applications based on either the [KallistiOS aka KOS](https://github.com/KallistiOS/KallistiOS) framework or "bare metal" if required.

-All images are based on Alpine linux  and they are split into 3 images for image size and build time optimization: `gcc-base`, `gcc-toolchain`, and `kos-toolchain`.
+All images are based on Alpine linux  and they are split into 3 images for size and build time optimization: `gcc-base`, `gcc-toolchain`, and `kos-toolchain`.

 If you only need the SH4 and ARM cross-compilers to use for "bare metal" programming or as a base for your own KOS images, then the only image you need is `einsteinx2/dcdev-gcc-toolchain`.